-1. Check your blood sugar using a glucometer (if you can't check your blood sugar but have symptoms proceed with steps 2- 4)
+1. Check your blood sugar using a glucometer (if you can't check your blood sugar but have symptoms proceed with steps 2-4)

-If your blood sugar is less than 54 mg/dL inject with glucagon and then follow steps 2-4
+If your blood sugar is less than 54 mg/dL inject with glucagon and then follow steps 2-4.

-If your blood sugar is less than 70 mg/dL follow these steps:
+If your blood sugar is less than 70 mg/dL follow these steps on the next page: